BEST ROULETTE STRATEGIEStested a million times

-And I was pessimistic in this scenario by assuming I actually lost all $100 61.1 % of the time when in reality I almost always lost less.
+And I was pessimistic in this scenario by presupposing that I actually lost all $100 61.1 % of the time, when in reality I almost always lost less.

 But let’s not just stop at this example.
-Here’s another chart showing my wins-losses after each of the 1,000,000 games played with each roulette strategy.
+Here is another chart showing my wins & losses after each of the 1,000,000 games played with each roulette strategy.

 average number of bets needed to double or lose my money

-As you can see, I managed to turn a profit with 3 out of 6 strategies after a million games.
-However, this isn’t one of those black-and-white scenarios.
+As you can see, I managed to make a profit with 3 out of 6 strategies after playing a million games.
+However, this is not one of those black-and-white scenarios.

-To fully understand what was happening we must look at the whole way, from the first to the last game.
-After the first few thousands of games I was staying on a very promising winning journey with the Martingale strategy but then started loosing at around 250 000 games and never recovered again.
-While on the other hand, I started losing very soon with the Reverse Martingale strategy but then recovered at around 350 000 games and remained profitable.
+To fully understand what was happening we must zoom out ans look at the bigger picture: from the first to the last game.
+After the first few thousands of games I was on a very promising winning journey with the Martingale strategy, but I started loosing at around 250,000 games and I never recovered again.
+While on the other hand, I started losing very soon with the Reverse Martingale strategy, but then recovered at around 350,000 games and continued to gain profit.

-So, considering all this data, I must say the Reverse Martingale strategy nevertheless seems like the most promising strategy to use.
-It didn’t have the highest percentage of games won but close enough, it earned me a lot of money exceeding my set $200, it required more bets to lose than to win on average to allow me to play it more on the safe side and it left me with the most profit at the end.
+Considering all this data, I must say that the Reverse Martingale strategy nevertheless seems to be the most promising strategy to use.
+It did not have the highest percentage of games won, but it was close enough and earned me a lot of money, exceeding my set $200.
+On average it required more of my bets to lose than to win to allow me to play it on the safer side.
+In the end, it left me with the most profit.

-Again, I have to admit, I didn’t expect the results to turn out this way.
+Again, I have to admit that I did not expect the results to turn out this way.

-I certainly didn’t expect the James Bond strategy to be the worst but then again that only proves that first appearances can be deceptive so don’t put your trust into a strategy just because it ‘looks good’.
+I certainly did not expect the James Bond strategy to be the worst one, but then again that only proves that first appearances can be deceptive.
+The lesson here is that you should not put your trust into a strategy just because it ‘looks good’.

-To conclude, this would be my advice to all roulette players in search of a strategy:
+To conclude, this is my advice to all roulette players in search of a gambling strategy:

-- To try and win the most, use the Reverse Martingale strategy, set your winning goals ahead of playing and stick to your rules and your strategy.
-And most of all, remember that this is a waiting game, results don’t come overnight.
-Know you’re always taking a risk so be prepared to lose your money before you win it back.
+- To try and win the most, use the Reverse Martingale strategy, set your winning goals ahead of playing, and stick to your rules and your strategy.
+Above all, remember that this is a waiting game; results do not come overnight.
+Know that you are always taking a risk, so be prepared to lose your money before you win it back.

 - To play the safest possible strategy, the Fibonacci is the obvious choice.
-It may seem at certain times that you’re just going around in circles and nothing is happening but to be honest, that’s what playing on the safe side looks like: very little steps towards a greater goal.
+At times it may seem that you are just going around in circles and nothing is happening, but to be honest this is what playing on the safe side looks like: very small steps towards a great goal.